Are Bananas Healthy?

 How Healthy Are Bananas for You?

-They are low in fat and provide potassium, fiber and many vitamins that are needed for optimal health.
-While there are no strict guidelines, having one or a maximum of two bananas daily should not cause health problems.
-Just remember to eat them with some form of protein or fat to maintain sugar and energy levels.
+They are low in fat and rich in fiber and potassium and provide many vitamins that are needed for optimal health.
+While there are no strict guidelines, having one banana a day fits well for most people and up to two can also work for many.

 Other tips to maximize the health benefits of bananas include: